 Why a road trip?

-It makes sense to want to get out of the house when travel restrictions are eased.
-Reconnecting with family or friends in small groups on a road trip allows you to reduce the amount of personal contact you have with strangers, limiting your exposure to people you trust and who have a similar philosophy of staying safe while traveling.
+Reconnecting with family or friends in small groups on a road trip allows you to reduce the amount of personal contact you have with strangers, limiting your exposure to people you trust and who share your philosophy on staying safe while traveling.
 Plus, you’re able to choose how far to go and exactly how long your trip will last.

 Need inspiration?
-Visit AAA.com/RoadTrips to get ideas on where to go.
+Visit AAA.com/RoadTrips to get ideas for places to go.

 Here are three safety steps for your road trip planner:

 Preparation is key to a safe and successful trip.
 Talk to your health care provider about their medical recommendations, especially those that may relate to your age and personal health.
-Also speak with a local AAA Travel Advisor, who can help you plan your route, reserve hotels and make recommendations on destinations.
-They can also provide the advice and guidance you need to navigate the rapidly changing travel environment.
+Also speak with your local AAA Travel Advisor, who can help you plan your route, reserve hotels and recommend destinations.